nroyce7/nroyce7.github.io/index.md

 These are images I've taken with various microscopes at UW Stout.

 ### Tungsten Filament (SEM)
+I knew the knew that the filaments in a lightbulb were coils but until I saw it in an SEM I had no idea it was a coil of coils.
 <img src="https://github.com/nroyce7/nroyce7.github.io/blob/master/filament%20sem.jpg?raw=true" width="500">

 ### Wood Fiber (SEM)
+I really love this image but I'm not a biologist to I have no idea what I'm looking at.
 <img src="https://github.com/nroyce7/nroyce7.github.io/blob/master/wood%20sem.jpg?raw=true" width="500">

 ### Mushroom Gill (SEM)
+This is the higest magnification picture I've taken with the SEM and once again I'm not entirely sure what I'm looking at but I think it might be the spores of the mushroom.
 <img src="https://github.com/nroyce7/nroyce7.github.io/blob/master/mushroom%20sem.jpg?raw=true" width="500">